BeSnappy/app-template/readme.md

 Apps may listen for one or more of the following hooks: `message.incoming`, `message.outgoing`, `contact.created`, `tags.changed`, `ticket.replied`, and `ticket.waiting`.
 To indicate which events your application handles, you may implement the corresponding interfaces.
 The interfaces are:

-Apps may "listen" for one or more of the following hooks: `message.incoming`, `message.outgoing`, `contact.created`, `tags.changed`, `ticket.replied`, and `ticket.waiting`.
-To indicate which events your application listens for you may implement the corresponding interfaces.
-The interfaces are:
->>>>>>> ed4dc909d53a1fe51d4f613d1755b0b488b0a4ba

 - `Snappy\Apps\IncomingMessageHandler`
 - `Snappy\Apps\OutgoingMessageHandler`
 - `Snappy\Apps\ContactCreatedHandler`